Workers Compensation Injury Clinic

 Offered in association with the Muscular Dystrophy Association, this interdisciplinary clinic – attended by adult and pediatric neurologists – evaluates and manages patients' muscular dystrophy related care.
 Consultation with Physical Medicine and Rehabilitation physicians, physical therapists and speech therapists address the patient's needs for therapy, splints, braces, and wheel chairs.
 MDA's muscular dystrophy coordinator is in attendance and provides additional support and advice to patients and their families.
 The MDA Clinic is located in the Pediatric Speciality Clinic at the Women's and Children's Hospital.

-Chrissa McClellan, MD, Sarah Hwang, MD, Mohammad Agha, MD, and Kevin Komes, MD
+Chrissa McClellan, MD, Sarah Hwang, MD, Mohammad Agha, MD, Christopher Wolf, DO, and Kevin Komes, MD

 The clinic is staffed by physiatrists experienced in evaluating and treating a variety of acute and chronic musculoskeletal conditions, including radiculopathy, tendonitis, bursitis, arthritis, nerve entrapments, soft tissue injuries and other disorders.
 In the clinic we restore function which has possibly been impaired by acute pain, sports injuries, orthopedic problems, and/or rheumatologic problems.
 The problems often manifest themselves with abnormal gait patterns, pain with movement, altered movements, or abnormal postures.